Skip to content

 What drives me

-I believe in end-to-end ownership — from understanding the problem to monitoring the solution in production.
+End-to-end — from understanding the problem to monitoring the solution in production.

 Where it started